Literary Fantasy and its Discontents

 - Politics and nationalism in children’s literary fantasies

 - Fantasy and environmentalism or fantasy and climate change

-- Fantasy and revolutions (The French Revolution, the Godwinian school, the work of particular Romantic poets, etc.)
+- Fantasy and revolutions (The French Revolution, the Godwinian school, the work of particular Romantic poets, fantasy and European revolutions, etc.)

 - Fantasy and national or ethnic identities